-Nowadays, almost every domesticated guinea pig is fed pellets, partly because of accessibility, but mostly thanks to advertising.
+Nowadays, almost every domesticated guinea pig is fed with pellets, partly because of accessibility, but mostly with the help of advertising.
 People now believe that pellets are a granted part of a guinea pig’s meal.
 But how much of that is true?

-- Grain pellets (wheat and rye) are very dense and slow down digestion.
+- Grain pellets (wheat and rye): These pellets are very dense and slow down digestion.

-- Gluten-free pellets (quinoa, millet, buckwheat) are better for digestion but not common.
+- Gluten-free pellets (quinoa, millet, buckwheat): These are better for digestion but not common.

-- Heat-pressed pellets lose their vitamins, so manufacturers add them artificially – at times adding so many that they become harmful rather than beneficial.
+- Heat-pressed pellets: This type of pellets lose their vitamins, so manufacturers add them artificially – at times adding so many that they become harmful rather than beneficial.

-- Cold-pressed pellets retain their vitamins and fibers because they’re not subjected to high temperatures.
+- Cold-pressed pellets: They retain their vitamins and fibers because they’re not subjected to high temperatures.

-- Fresh/natural pellets are healthiest and are composed of grasses, plants, and herbs.
+- Fresh/natural pellets: These are the healthiest and are composed of grasses, plants, and herbs.
 They have a high calcium and water content, and any excess is flushed out in urination.

 Certain types of pellets absorb water in the stomach and cause swelling, preventing liquids from reaching the bladder and kidneys and therefore opening the door to complications.
 These sorts of pellets should only be syringe-fed in small amounts.